GenUSA-Learners/jwd-nat-flex-04/Javascript/05-dom-manipulation/Activities/03-my_janky_webpage/README.md

 - SOME HELPFUL TIPS!

 *  Try focusing on simple keyboard and mouse events!
-You can use it to change CSS properties or create elements with Javascript.
+You can use it to change CSS properties and innerHTML, or create new elements with Javascript.

 *  [DOM EVENT tutorial and example types](https://www.w3schools.com/js/js_htmldom_events.asp)